albertostefanelli/WEP_freedom_for_all/README.md

 # Repo for Freedom for All?
 Populism and the Instrumental Support of Freedom of Speech

 This repo contains the necessary files to reproduce the tables and figures of the paper [Freedom for All?
 Populism and the Instrumental Support of Freedom of Speech]() by Alberto Stefanelli, Bart Meuleman, and Koen Abts.
-The paper has been accepted in West European Politics.
+The paper has been accepted for pubblication in West European Politics.

 ## Repository Structure